CaylinDewey/project2-v2/README.md

 ![logo](assets/images/rules/rulesWikipedia.png)
 # Game of Rock Paper Scissors Spock Lizard
-This game was initially concieved in the popular American series "Big Bang Theory".
+This game was mentioned in both the popular American series "Star Trek" and "Big Bang Theory".

 The site is responsive to viewing on mobiles, tablets, laptops, and desktops.